bioinformaticsdotca/HT-Biology_2017/Pathways/module5_lab/genemania_lab.md

 Create GeneMANIA networks starting from a single gene to predict its function or starting from a gene list.
 Explore and understand the main output features of GeneMANIA such as the network composition or the enriched functions.

 This practical consists of 3 exercises.
-You can choose to do these exercises using the questions as your only guide - or see the following pages for the step-by-step checklist to finding the answers.
+You can choose to do these exercises using the questions as your only guide (section 'QUESTIONS AND STEPS TO FOLLOW) - or see the following pages for the step-by-step checklist to finding the answers (section 'ANSWERS: DETAILED STEPS AND SCREENSHOTS').

 Before starting the exercises,download the files: